esphome/esphome-docs/components/sensor/ina2xx.rst

 Sensors
 -------
-The component offers seven sensors.
+The component offers nine sensors.
 You can configure all or any subset of the sensors.
 Each configured sensor is reported  separately on each update_interval.
 The ``name`` option is required for each sensor configured.
 All other options from :ref:`Sensor <config-sensor>`.